We'll keep you up to date on our courses, scholarships and more.

 Completion of a Diploma of Nursing (in the last 10 years) from Federation University, TAFE Gippsland or equivalent.
 Locality preference for students in regional areas.

-All information contained in this program overview including the availability of programs and fees, is correct at the time of being published, however the University reserves the right to alter any program, procedure or fee.
-Students should check for any amendment prior to enrolment.
+Everything in this course overview is correct at the time of being published.
+However, the University reserves the right to alter any course, procedure or fee.
+Please check for changes before you apply or enrol.